YouTube

 PEGASUS MEMORIAL & BRIDGE

-One of the most important pre-battles of the D-Day landings.
-180 Royal Engineers flew in to take control of this town and bridge.
-It was important that the bridge was kept intact, as the Germans had explosives set, but the element of surprise prevented them from detonating any.
+One of the most important pre-battles of the D-Day landings took place here.
+Around 180 Royal Engineers flew in to take control of this town and bridge.
+It was vital that the bridge remained intact, as the Germans had explosives set up, but the element of surprise prevented them from detonating them.

 The bridge has since been replaced, but the original is within the grounds of the nearby museum.
-Although not the most exciting museum, it is still worth a visit to see the bridge and replica gliders.
+Although it is not the most exciting museum, it is still worth visiting to see the bridge and replica gliders.

 The best viewpoint museum and cafe in France